-Discussions regarding the role of volunteer boards of directors at the provincial level started in July 2008, when the Federation of Community Social Services (FCSSBC) called a meeting with several agency executive directors and board members to consider the creation of a non-profit at the governance level, and its relationship to the governance of other key sectors.
+Discussions regarding the role of volunteer boards of directors at the provincial level started in July 2008, when the Federation of Community Social Services (FCSSBC) called a meeting with several agency executive directors and board members to consider the creation of a non-profit at the governance level, which could build a relationship with governing bodies of other key sectors.

 This group worked hard to develop the ideas and structure that would eventually lead to the founding conference on Nov.
-7, 2009, at which point the new board was elected, headed by Anthony Ostler.
+7, 2009, at which point the new board was elected.

 During the course of 2009 Board Voice secured support from some key founding agencies and funders.
 This allowed for some of the initial expenditures for Board Voice to be covered.

 The Board Voice endeavour would not have been possible without grants and support from founding sponsors including the Vancouver Foundation, Vancity, Federation of Community Social Services (FSSS) and United Way of the Lower Mainland.
 Nor would it have been possible without these seven seed funding agencies: Family Services of Greater Vancouver, Burnaby Family Life, Penticton District Community Resources Society, Sunshine Coast Community Resources Society, North Okanagan Youth and Family, Pacific Community Resources Society and Greater Victoria Child and Family Counselling.